awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.logging.md

 + `C:\Program Files\Amazon\ElasticBeanstalk\logs\`

-These logs contain messages about deployment activities including messages related to configuration files \(`.ebextensions`\)\.
+These logs contain messages about deployment activities, including messages related to configuration files \(`.ebextensions`\)\.

 Each application and web server stores logs in its own folder: